About the Firm

 - Officer, Polk County Young Lawyers Division

 Throughout his legal career, Mr. Spurgin litigated or tried just about every conceivable case involving personal injuries and wrongful death.
 Early in his legal career, Mr. Spurgin represented not only plaintiffs but also defendants which were large corporations and insurance companies.
 This exposure has given him added experience and insight into how defendants and insurance companies view claims for personal injuries and wrongful death.
 Mr. Spurgin’s cases have included complex medical malpractice incidents involving brain injured newborns, misdiagnosed or untimely diagnosed cancers, undiagnosed or misdiagnosed heart attacks, strokes and aneurysms, inappropriately administered anesthesia, improper surgeries, improperly performed surgeries, heart surgeries, stenting, and catheterizations, undiagnosed epidural spinal abscesses, and various numerous emergency room debacles.
-Mr. Spurgin has litigated or tried cases involving pedestrian accidents, bicycle, motorcycle, automobile and trucking accidents, boating accidents including admiralty, maritime, and Jones Act cases, dangerous property conditions, inadequate security, and defective consumer and medical products.
+Mr. Spurgin has litigated or tried cases involving pedestrian, bicycle, motorcycle, automobile, trucking, boating accidents including admiralty, maritime, and Jones Act cases, dangerous property conditions, inadequate security, and defective consumer and medical products.

 Mr. Spurgin believes that every client’s case deserves his personal attention and his complete understanding of the legal and medical issues involved.
 To this end, Mr. Spurgin prides himself on providing tireless and effective representation to each and every one of his clients.
 Mr. Spurgin knows that every case is different and that each case is probably one of the most important matters in that client’s life.
 Mr. Spurgin knows there are no substitutes for dedication and hard work for his client.
 He knows that his client’s day in court is probably the only day to state his or her case, and there are no second chances.